derv82/wifite2/README.md

 Support
 -------
-Wifite2 is designed entirely for the latest version of Kali Rolling release (tested on Kali 2016.2, updated May 2017).
+Wifite2 is designed entirely for the latest version of Kali Rolling release (tested on Kali 2017.2, updated Jan 2018).

 This means only the latest versions of these programs are supported: Aircrack-ng suite, reaver, tshark, cowpatty.